DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 Since version 3.0.0, the forwarder Lambda function is managed by CloudFormation.
 To upgrade an older forwarder installation to 3.0.0 and above, follow the steps below.

 1. Install a new forwarder following the [installation](#installation) steps.
+1. Find the installed forwarder Lambda function under the stack's "Resources" tab with logical ID `Forwarder`.
 1. Manually migrate a few triggers (CloudWatch log group subscription filter and S3 bucket event notification) on the old forwarder to the new one.
 1. Ensure the new forwarder is working as expected, i.e., being invoked regularly without errors.
 1. Ensure the logs from the migrated triggers (sources) are showing up in Datadog log explorer and look right to you.